wpscholar/wp-post-subtitle/readme.md

 ## Available Methods

-The following static methods are publicly available:
+The following static methods are publicly available (under the `wpscholar\Wordpress\PostSubtitle` namespace):

 - `getSubtitle( $post_id )` - Get the subtitle for a specific post.
 - `setSubtitle( $post_id, $value )` - Set the subtitle for a specific post.